ahemarathne/NightWatch_POM_Demo/README.md

 $ npm install chromedriver --save
 ```

 Alternatively, it can be downloaded from the Chrome Driver Downloads page.
+But make sure the driver is comaptible with your current chrome browser version.

 4. Install standalone Selenium server